AmauryD/Arma_AC/README.md

 - Parameter 1 : enable or not filtering the player chat bar .
 - Parameter 2 : action to perform => "NOTHING" forced.

+#### running_scripts_check :
+- Parameter 1 : check external scripts , experimental , give me feedback about this feature .
+- Parameter 2 : action to perform .

+#### tp_check :
+- Parameter 1 : enable or not anti teleport check , only checking map teleport .
+- Parameter 2 : action to perform .

 #### admins :
 - The list of admins UID , will activate the admin menu for admins .
 Please keep the "_SP_PLAYER_".
 - Admins are excluded of the anti cheat analyse process .